 Ronan from Galway: Standard run of things would be leaking chimney broken tiles/slates replaced.
 Rate of €250 – €500 ex vat Depending on damaged area.

-I hope this helps some of you who are planning to have your roof repaired and if you decide to go ahead with it you can get a number of roofing quotes here and get up to 4 quotes fast from rated tradesmen!
+I hope this helps some of you who are planning to have your roof repaired and if you decide to go ahead with it you can get a number of roofing quotes here .
+To subscribe to our blog and be notified each time we publish an article, click here

 Cheers Oliver Dempsey Tradesmen.ie